rssrwn/hvqa/README.md

 A dataset and implementation (ongoing) of a 'hybrid' VideoQA model which extracts properties from objects using deep learning and reasons about the objects using Answer Set Programming.

+## Requirements

+Most packages can be installed using pip by running `pip install -r requirements.txt`.
+However, the project also requires that Clingo and Clorm are installed.
+These can be installed using Anaconda by running:
+* `conda install -c potassco clingo`
+* `conda install -c potassco clorm`

+The project uses Clingo version 5.3.0.

 ## Running

 At the moment, interaction with the project should be through python scripts, which are stored in their functional locations.